oracc/oracc2/bin/nx/README.txt

 either 'u' to indicate a numeric equivalent or one of the following metric unit abbreviations:

-   cm ha g kg l m mm
+   cm ha g kg l m mm m2

+=INPUT TOKENS=

+An ns in input tokens is indicated using its name, e.g., %C.  This terminates the current number parsing, if any, in the same way as a stopper ('.') and defines the system to select for the following parse.
+It is an error if the result of the following parse does not contain an analysis that matches the named system.

 nu -- number units